 Proper brushing and flossing is even more important for people with braces because plaque can easily build up around the edges of your braces.
 If this plaque is not properly removed, white or brown marks may appear on the enamel surface of your teeth and these marks may be permanent.

 Brushing and flossing with braces take longer.
 It is important to brush your braces as well as the front, back and chewing surfaces of the teeth.
 Your dentist or orthodontist will give you tips on how to brush and on how to floss using floss threaders.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.
 Parents should supervise their children to make sure they do a good job cleaning their teeth and braces and follow the advice of their dentist or orthodontist.

 Caring for your braces